huggingface/hub-docs/docs/hub/spaces-reference.md

 <h1>Spaces Configuration Reference</h1>

-Spaces are configured adding a `YAML` block at the top of the **README.md** file at the root of the repository.
+Spaces are configured by adding a `YAML` block at the top of the **README.md** file at the root of the repository.
 All the accepted parameters are listed below.

 **`title`** : _string_
 Display title for the Space.